Vivojay/mariana-music-player/docs/DESTRUCTIVE_COMMAND_AUDIT.md

 No other runtime behavior was changed in this audit.

+The follow-up overwrite batch adds the shared `BoundOutputTarget` contract.
+Playlist exports and download activations now distinguish an absent destination from an explicitly approved existing file, bind the parent and file identities, and refuse activation when either changes.
+Generated download paths are also required to remain below the selected destination root.
+Internal download approval data is removed from public job-status payloads.

 ## Recommended follow-up batches

-1. **Prevent unconfirmed file replacement.** Make playlist export, `download-ml`, and managed download activation no-clobber by default.
-Any overwrite option must preview the exact destination, bind its identity or absence, confirm, revalidate, and then activate atomically.
-2. **Bind playlist identity and revision.** Resolve delete/clear/edit targets to playlist ID plus expected revision before prompting or editing.
+1. **Bind playlist identity and revision.** Resolve delete/clear/edit targets to playlist ID plus expected revision before prompting or editing.
 Use compare-and-swap updates, surface conflicts, and expose revision restore for recursive edits.
-3. **Bind global cleanup sets.** Capture the missing-library IDs approved by `library clean --missing`, or clearly define and test execution-time global semantics.
+2. **Bind global cleanup sets.** Capture the missing-library IDs approved by `library clean --missing`, or clearly define and test execution-time global semantics.
-4. **Use atomic sidecar no-clobber creation.** Refuse if an `.lrc` target appears after confirmation instead of replacing it.
+3. **Use atomic sidecar no-clobber creation.** Refuse if an `.lrc` target appears after confirmation instead of replacing it.
-5. **Sanitize collection labels.** Stop using `original_uri` as the generic queue/playlist/desktop label.
+4. **Sanitize collection labels.** Stop using `original_uri` as the generic queue/playlist/desktop label.
 Add explicit privacy tests for local paths, online URLs, and provider identifiers.
-6. **Extend poisoning/concurrency tests.** Cover search/queue/current-state
+5. **Extend poisoning/concurrency tests.** Cover search/queue/current-state
    interference for rename, library retry/rescan, playlist deletion, and concurrent playlist revisions.
 Keep all destructive filesystem tests inside temporary directories with mocked trash or activation APIs.